cedricholz/Twitter-Crypto-Signal-Binance-Bot/README.md

 Go to http://gettwitterid.com and get the twitter Id's of the people you want to follow.
 Put them in twitter_user_ids_to_follow in Main.py.

+Add any coins you want to be ignored inside of ignored_coins.txt

+Add the specific words you want to look for in words_to_look_for.txt